 There was a bit of a challenge in keeping my distance from Junior as this was the first time I’d ridden with this team: the first time in 50 years that I’d ridden with other horses; and the first time ever on a public street crowded with people.

-Early in our ride in the parade, we went from a team of five riders to four.
-The Andalusian stallion, Imprudente, had been suffering from a hoof infection for about a month and had not been ridden for more than about ten minutes in all of that time.
+Early in our ride in the horse parade, we went from a team of five riders to four.
+The Andalusian stallion, Imprudente, had been suffering from a hoof infection for about a month.
+It had not been ridden for more than about ten minutes in all of that time.
 Add to that the fact that his rider, one of the brothers, hadn’t really ridden Imprudente for more than those ten minutes.
-It was a bad combination, a great deal horse with a lot of pent up energy and an unfamiliar rider.
-At one point, I thought horse and rider were going to go backwards together over a parked car.
+A great deal horse with a lot of pent up energy and an unfamiliar rider was a bad combination.
+At one point, I thought horse and rider were going to fall backward over a parked car.
 Discretion being the better part of valor, not wanting to risk serious injury or embarrassment, the brother dismounted and walked the stallion the three kilometers back to the stable.

-Footnote 2: Combined with their annual topes, most communities celebrate with a Costa Rican-style hometown rodeo (that may include throwing pretty girls into the ring with lots of guys to do a mock bullfight with a real, but juvenile bull), a carnival, food vendors, other events and fireworks on the last night.
-The community festivities often last for week to ten days, and, perhaps, add other events.
-In my town this year, there was advertised an antique auto parade (with marching bands) that was attached to the celebration.
+Combined with their annual topes, most communities celebrate with a Costa Rican-style hometown rodeo (that may include throwing pretty girls into the ring with lots of guys to do a mock bullfight with a real, but juvenile bull), a carnival, food vendors, other events and fireworks on the last night.
+The community festivities often last for a week to ten days, and, perhaps, add other events.
+This year, the celebration attached an antique auto parade with marching bands.

-The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica and used the services of GoDutch Realty to purchase a property in Costa Rica.
-In his blogs, Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.
+The author of this blog, Ticonuevo, is a US expat who moved to Costa Rica.
+He and his wife used the services of GoDutch Realty to purchase a property in Costa Rica.
+Ticonuevo describes his own experiences of taking the step of moving to Costa Rica and getting a new life started.